TypicalDefender/simple-crud/README.md

 > npm install

-Then replace put your own mongodb url in the index.js file
+Then replace put your own mongodb url in the config file if you're using mongo atlas or mlabs

 > give the environment between any of those[local, production, development(default)]